furybee/chrome-tab-modifier/README.md

 <img src="screenshots/tabs+after.png" alt="tabs after">

 * Youtube tab has been modified: use Google icon and pinned state.
-* My Website tabs have been modified: use a prefix depending on URL.
+* My Website tabs have been modified: use a prefix in title.
 * Twitter tab has been modified: use default Chrome icon (white paper) and renamed to "I'm working hard!".

 You can achieve this with the file below.